-In the evening before bed is a good time to migrate your tasks.
+The evening before bed is a good time to migrate your tasks.

-Make a note of the page you’re on and add this collection to your index page.
-Now when you want to add a new book title to this list, or reference it to see what you want to read, you can easily find it via the index.
+Every time you start a new blank page for a Collection, make a note of the page number you’re on and add this “Collection” to your Index.
+Now, when you want to add a new book title to the list or reference it for what book to read next, you can easily find it via your index.

-If you feel like you don’t have enough hours in the day to get everything done you want to accomplish, use a bullet journal to help you plan and prioritize.
+If you feel like you don’t have enough hours in the day to get everything you want to accomplish, use a bullet journal to help you plan and prioritize.
 The benefit of the bullet journal if you’re super busy is that it is actually so quick to log everything, due to the bullet journal keys.

-As you make out your daily tasks lists, you have to think about what you should be working on.
+As you make out your daily task lists, you have to think about what you should be working on.
 This makes you plan ahead and think things through instead of sitting at your desk doing busy work.
 A little bit of planning can help you make progress that much faster and it will boost your overall productivity.